christofolo/christofolo.github.io/musictheory.md

 As visualized on the guitar:

 ![ ]({{ site.baseurl }}/images/b-to-d-3rd.png){: .mx-auto.d-block :}

-Definition to know: the "root" is the base note in the harmony.
-In the examples above, G is the "root" and B or B♭ is the "third".

 ## Part 11: Major Triads vs. Minor Triads (3 Note Chords)